onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 * Serve as the main anchor for probability-related consistency_tension across the entire BlackHole collection.
 * Provide a reference framework for evaluating AI systems that manipulate probabilities in scientific, economic, and everyday contexts.
-* Connect philosophical debates about chance, belief, and frequency to concrete metrics and experiments that can be shared across disciplines.
+* Connect philosophical debates about chance, belief, and frequency to concrete metrics and experiments that can be shared across disciplines and laboratories.

 ---